 - Web content that must be HIPAA compliant

-- Sites that require non-UIC co-branding (not including UI Health)
+- Sites that require non-UIC branding or co-branding (not including UI Health)

 - Student org sites (these are instead managed through the Center for Student Involvement)